outreachy/website/README.md

 >>> scenario = scenarios.NewRoundScenario()
 ```

-See the [picking a scenario](#picking-a-scenario) to understand what local website accounts are automatically created by this code.
+See the [Scenario accounts section](#scenario-accounts) to understand what local website accounts are automatically created by this code.

 Should any errors occur when running this code, follow the debugging techniques discussed in the [debugging scenarios code section](#debugging-scenarios-code).